Collapsing in polygonal dynamics: Collapsing

+It has been known for a long time that the pentagram map acts trivially on the moduli spaces of closed pentagons and hexagons (see \cite[§2]{schwartzPentagramMap1992}).
+This phenomenon stops for polygons with at least seven sides.
+However there exist a family of closed polygons of any number of vertices (satisfying a geometric constrain), whose orbits on the moduli space are periodic (\cite{schwartzPentagramIntegralsPoncelet2015}, \cite{izosimovPentagramMapPoncelet2022}).

+This reasoning generalizes.
+The triviality of the action on the moduli spaces of $(d+3)$- and $(2d+2)$-gons holds for some pentagram maps in $\mathbb{P}^d$ (see \cite{dirdakGALETRANSFORMPENTAGRAM}).
+Moreover, we prove in proposition~\ref{prop:act_trivial} that any polygonal dynamic in $\mathbb{P}^1$ is trivial on the moduli space of triangles and quadrilaterals, and we construct in subsection \ref{subsub:special} a family of closed $n$-gons (for any $n$) whose dynamic on the moduli space is periodic.
+More generally, for integrable systems, the invariant manifold of an $n$-gon is a point when $n$ is small enough, hence its dynamic is trivial on the moduli space.

+\begin{remark} All of the previous examples involve closed polygons.
+But if the dynamic admits a scaling symmetry, it produces from a polygon $P$ a family of twisted polygons $(P_t)$ whose dynamic is also periodic on the moduli space.
+This motivates the following theorem. \end{remark}

-\begin{conj}[(\ref{conj:collapse_closed})] Let $k$ be an algebraicly closed, complete field for the metric coming from a non-trivial valuation.
-Let $T$ be a polygonal transformation in $\mathbb{P}^d(k)$, such that the dynamic admits a scaling symmetry and is discretely integrable on the moduli space.
+\begin{theorem} Let $F$ be an algebraicly closed field, complete for the metric coming from a non-trivial valuation.
+Let $T$ be a polygonal transformation taking place in $\mathbb{P}^d(F)$.\\ Then for almost every $n$-gon $P=((p_1,\dots,p_n),M)$ whose dynamic is periodic on the moduli space, the vertices of $P$ collapse towards a fixed point of $M$. \end{theorem}

-Let $P$ be a generic closed polygon, and $M'$ be its infinitesimal monodromy.
-Then there exist $q_-$ and $q_+$ two fixed points of $M'$ such that, under the iteration of $T$, the vertices of $P$ collapse in the past/future towards $q_-$ and $q_+$ respectively. \end{conj}

-This is a step towards answering question 1: the points $q_-$ and $q_+$ would respectively correspond to the repelling and attractive fixed points of $M'$ (see lemma~\ref{lemma:attract}).